-Violations of the Code of Conduct, platform guidelines, or Slack community guidelines may be reported by sending an email to firstname.lastname@example.org.
+Violations of the Code of Conduct, platform guidelines, or Slack community guidelines may be reported by emailing email@example.com.
 All reports will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.

 We hold the right and responsibility to remove comments or other contributions that are not aligned to our Code of Conduct or to ban temporarily or permanently any members for other behaviours that we deem inappropriate, threatening, offensive, or harmful.
 While we investigate reports against an account it may be "flagged".
 This means the individual will not be eligible to appear on the Wall of Fame, win badges, or earn any more points while their account remains flagged.

 Community members who repeatedly perform actions that go against our Slack community guidelines risk having their Slack account deactivated.

 We used the Code of Conduct Generator to create the Code of Conduct, which is adapted from dev.to.